Once for All

 The Spirit of the LORD is upon me, for he has anointed me to bring Good News to the poor.
 He has sent me to proclaim that captives will be released, that the blind will see, that the oppressed will be set free, Luke 4:18 (NLT)

-Jesus was a delegated proclaimer of good news and God’s kingdom.
+Jesus was the official ambassador of God’s kingdom.
 He exercised the authority of that kingdom and was backed up by the Enforcer, the Holy Spirit.
+That role has now been assigned to his church.

-The Holy Spirit is the One who made Jesus’ words and commands effective when it came to healing, casting out evil spirits, and raising the dead.
+The Holy Spirit is the One who made Jesus’ words and commands effective when it came to proclaiming the gospel, healing, casting out evil spirits, and raising the dead.

 But if I am casting out demons by the Spirit of God, then the Kingdom of God has arrived among you.
 Matthew 12:28 (NLT)